TheStartGame/TheStartGame/README.md

-### Hi there 👋
+### Hello there 👋

-- 📸 Photographe ➜ Instagram
+- 📸 Photographer ➜ Instagram
-- 🎥 Monteur vidéo ➜ YouTube
+- 🎥 Video editor ➜ YouTube
-- 👨‍💻 Gestion serveurs Discord
+- 👨‍💻 Discord server management

 <!--
 **TheStartGame/TheStartGame** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.